-FUN BEGAN in the ancient year of 2006 when I left university with an arts degree in Mass Communications — a useless degree in hindsight, but hindsight is never available when you need it most, so…
+Fun began in the ancient year of 2006 when I left university with an arts degree in Mass Communications — a useless degree in hindsight, but hindsight is never available when you need it most and so…

 I started as a small-town reporter in the Philippines, chasing stories and delivering them for the evening news.
 It was mostly an outdoors job interviewing strange fellows and investigating stranger events but the writing and the editing also had to be done (indoors, apparently).
 And so it was, I would sit in my office corner making click-clack noises on a crunchy keyboard.

-On one of these indoor days the station manager and the rest of my crew disappeared, leaving me to entertain advertising clients — by this I mean making tea and throwing in some stock jokes into an otherwise soggy boggy conversation.
+On one of these indoor days the station manager and the rest of my crew disappeared, leaving me to entertain advertising clients — by this I mean making tea and throwing in some stock jokes to an otherwise flat conversation.
 The jokes must have worked as these clients soon asked if I’d be interested in running a live events business with them.

 In no time I found myself rubbing elbows with Manila’s best known bands and entertainers.
 It was a high-octane era and we ran well-received shows.